melezhik/outthentic/README.md

-# Outhentic
+# Outthentic

 print something into stdout and test

 # Synopsis

-Outhentic is a text oriented test framework.
+Outthentic is a text oriented test framework.
 Instead of hack into objects and methods it deals with text appeared in stdout.
 It's a black box testing framework.

 # Short story

-This is a five minutes tutorial on outhentic framework workflow.
+This is a five minutes tutorial on outthentic framework workflow.

 - Create a story file: